cornell-ece2300/ece2300-docs/docs/ece2300-tut01-linux.md

 open a terminal and be ready to work at the Linux command line using VS Code.
 To follow along with the tutorial, type the commands without the `%` character.
-In addition to working through the commands in the tutorial, you should also try the more open-ended tasks marked with the
+In addition to working through the commands in the tutorial, you should also try the more open-ended activities.
-\ding{72} symbol.

 Before you begin, make sure that you have **sourced the `setup-ece2300.sh` script** as described in the remote access tutorial.